 - Optimize, analyze, repeat.
 Once you start generating more calls, it’s important to continually test and scale your processes, while correcting issues that hurt your ROI.

-To learn more senior living and care marketing best practices, download our ebook — The Secret to Senior Living and Care Marketing ROI: Inbound Calls.
+To learn more senior living and care marketing statistics, download our infographic — The Impact of Calls from Search on Senior Care Marketing.